daniel-molina/visualequation/doc/UI.md

 Save/overwrite VE's clipboard with selection.

+#### Overwrite (S-M-v)
+Overwrite selection with next input.

+#### Overwrite integrating selection (M-v)
+Overwrite selection with next input and set first PVOID of the input, if any, to previous selection.

 #### Paste (C-v)

 Insert VE's clipboard (in overwrite mode, selection is replaced).

+#### Paste overwriting (S-C-v)

+Overwrite selection with VE's clipboard.

+#### Paste integrating selection (M-C-v, S-M-C-v)
+Overwrite selection with VE's clipboard and set first PVOID of replacement, if any, to previous selection.

+> **Note**: M-C-v is known to be used in KDE for clipboard management, so an
+> alternative (S-M-C-V) is provided.
+It is also possible to achieve the same
+> effect by using M-v C-v.

 #### Undo (C-z)